Your Ticket to the World

 You could spend January in Madrid with an Elmhurst professor who grew up there, or travel to Paris in the company of a faculty member who considers the city home.
-Elmhurst also sends students for a semester or yearlong stay to affiliated programs in Paris, Bonn, Madrid and beyond.
+Elmhurst also sends students for a semester or yearlong stay to affiliated programs in Paris, Madrid, Berlin, Vienna, Freiburg and beyond.

 Opportunities to Connect